Think about the risk of going out

-Outdoor activities are safest.
-Avoid being indoors.
+Outdoor activities are much safer than indoor activities.
 If you have to be inside, try to be in rooms with open windows or good ventilation.

 Minimize how long you will spend outside of your home, and how many people you interact with.
+This is especially important if you are not vaccinated yet.
 Try going out earlier, when there will be less people.

 Make reservations if you can.
 If you feel sick, reschedule your appointment.
-You should not pay a cancellation fee.
+You should not pay a cancellation fee if you or your family feels sick and need to cancel.
 Arrive on time, so you do not need to wait long.
 Arrive alone, unless you are accompanying a child or have a caregiver.

 Keep in mind that some appointments may last longer.
 Many service providers (like hairstylists) cannot serve more than one customer at a time.
 You will also be asked to do some of the service at home, like washing your hair before haircuts.